wintechis/flex-rml/README.md

 ```

 Place the official test cases in `test_cases/`.
 Category subfolders such as
-`test_cases/rml-core/` are supported.
+`test_cases/rml-core/` and `test_cases/rml-fnml/` are supported.
 Build and run validation through CMake with:

 ```bash
 cmake --build --preset test --target validate